-In June 2007, our Board of Directors approved a revised compensation program pursuant to which we pay each of our directors who is not our employee, to whom we refer as non-employee directors, fees for service on our Board of Directors and for attendance at Board and Board committee meetings.
-The revised compensation schedule became effective October 5, 2007.
-Annually, each non-employee director currently receives \$15,000 and a choice of either (a) an option to purchase 2,000 shares of our stock that is fully vested at the time of grant, or (b) common stock of the Company worth \$10,000, which vests 50% at the time of grant and 50% one year later.
-Each non-employee director also receives \$3,000 for each Board meeting he attends in person or by video or teleconference, \$2,500 for each Audit Committee meeting he attends in person or by video or teleconference and \$1,500 for each Nominating and Corporate Governance Committee meeting that he attends in person or by video or teleconference.
+Annually, each non-employee director currently receives \$15,000 and a choice of either (a) an option to purchase 2,000 shares of our common stock that is fully vested at the time of grant, or (b) common stock of the Company worth \$10,000, which vests 50% at the time of grant and 50% one year later.
+Effective for director services rendered after the meeting to be held on October 7, 2010, each non-employee director will receive \$15,000 and a choice of either (a) an option to purchase 4,000 shares of our common stock that is fully vested at the time of grant, or (b) common stock of the Company worth \$20,000 which vests proportionately over three years.
+Each non-employee director also receives \$3,000 for each Board meeting he attends in person or by video or teleconference, \$2,500 for each Audit Committee meeting he attends in person or by video or teleconference, \$2,000 for each Compensation Committee he attends in person or by video or teleconference.